By Bailey Mazik, Curatorial Specialist

 I’ve been thrilled to learn about the Louisville Unions and their role during this important chapter of baseball and American history.
 I feel lucky to have these photographs in our archives and I’m excited by the possibility of learning more about them!

 Editor's Note –

-The Louisville Unions Rediscovered exhibit will be on display through September 7, 2020.
+The Louisville Unions Rediscovered exhibit will be on display into 2021.